I know school districts have to consider whether a child needs assistive technology. But who covers the cost? Parents or the school?

 Participate in class

 IEP teams must consider AT as part of developing a plan to meet each student’s unique needs.
-If the team determines your child needs AT, they may have a specialist do an evaluation to figure out which type of technology is best for your child.
+If the team determines that your child needs AT, they may have a specialist do an evaluation to figure out which type of technology is best for your child.
 (You can also request an AT evaluation if the school doesn’t bring it up.)

 Schools must pay for whatever AT the IEP or 504 team determines is needed.
-They can’t say they don’t have the funds, or that the devices or services aren’t available.
+Schools can’t say they don’t have the funds, or that the devices or services aren’t available.
 And parents can’t be required to use private or public insurance to pay for AT for kids who have been identified under IDEA or 504.

 Schools must also provide teachers and students with any training that’s needed to properly use the AT.
 The training should be included in your child’s IEP or 504 plan.

 Keep in mind that even though the law says IEP teams must consider AT, it’s possible a team will refuse to do an AT evaluation if it doesn’t think one is needed.
 In that case, you have options for disputing that decision.
 Check with your state’s parent training center for more information (or the Office for Civil Rights for 504 questions).